tropisbase/dbTable2dataTable/readme.txt

 ###Examples:

-All parameters that can contains more than one value have to be separated by commas without spaces.
+All parameters that contain more than one value have to be separated by commas without spaces.

 1. `select=field1,field2,field3` will display all rows of the table and only specified fields
 2. `except=field1,field2,field3` will display all rows of the table but specified fields